-Additionally, WACC staff and contracted personnel and project partners are obliged to:
+Additionally, WACC staff, contracted personnel, project partners and volunteers are obliged to:

-- Contribute to creating and maintaining an environment that prevents safeguarding violations and promotes the implementation of the Code of Conduct. - Report any concerns or suspicions regarding safeguarding violations by a WACC staff member or contracted personnel or project partners to the appropriate staff member.
+- Contribute to creating and maintaining an environment that prevents safeguarding violations and promotes the implementation of the Code of Conduct. - Report any concerns or suspicions regarding safeguarding violations by a WACC staff member, contracted personnel, project partners or volunteer to the appropriate staff member.